High&Low: Sannoh Rengokai (Hoodlum Squad)

 Sannoh Rengokai was led by former Mugen's member Cobra.
-They took control of the northeastern part of the SWORD area and strived to protect the citizens of the Sannoh shopping street.
+They took control of the northeastern part of the S.W.O.R.D.
+Area and strived to protect the citizens of the "Sannoh Shopping Street".

 DTC

 Sannoh Rengokai's member Dan, Tettsu, Chiharu formed a small sub-unit called DTC.
 They often met in the Itokan Diner and joked together.